op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 op CLI returned an error.
 Common causes:- Session expired: Re-authenticate with

-eval $(op signin)and restart Cordon. - Vault not found: Verify the vault name matches exactly (case-sensitive).
+eval $(op signin).
+HTTP routes fetch secrets per-request, so new matching requests will use the refreshed session automatically.
+PostgreSQL listeners require a Cordon restart after re-authentication. - Vault not found: Verify the vault name matches exactly (case-sensitive).
 Check with

 op vault list. - Item not found: Verify the item name matches exactly.
 Check with